 You select this item if you want to save the block structure and all numerical parameters of the process in a text file.
 The name of this file has to be specified in the special window.
-The name must be without extension (standard extension for data files ".blk" for program EARTH (or ".bl3" for program EARTH-3) will be added automatically).
-If the name is illegal the corresponding message is imaged.
+The name must be without extension (the standard extension for data files ".blk" will be added automatically).
+If the name is illegal, the corresponding message is imaged.
 If a file with the name specified already exists then the request for overwriting is screened and the data are saved only after the confirmation.
 Pressing <ESC> means that this file will not be created.
 Note that data are saved twice.
 The first operation is performed immediately after specification of the file name, the second one - before exit from the program to save the last version.
 Successful execution of verification procedure is required before saving in both cases.